gitkraken/gitkraken-client-docs/gitkraken-client/single-sign-on.md

 3. Click the `Endable SSO` checkbox and you will be presented with some additional fields.

 **Organization Domain Name:** The domain that is used for everyone who wants to use SSO to login.
-Each user must have a matching domain in their email address and must be defined in the IdP.
+Each user must have a matching domain in their email address and each user must be defined in the IdP.

-this is the domain that each and every mail user that belongs to this organization and wants to use SSO must have.
-For instance, in the example above this organization Domain is: nurias.domain.com so the users that belong to this organization and want to use SSO must have email address that belongs to this domain, for example: john@nurias.domain.com, katherin@nurias.domain.com etc. Otherwise if a user with an email that doesn’t belong to this domain, that also belongs to this gitKraken organization won’t be able to use SSO for logging in, (he/she should use other login methods like, user/password, login with github etc).R2FwbEdCZWxid1Z0M0FYdnRHNUpydz09

-There is just one domain allowed per Organization, and it must be unique.
-The accounts site doesn’t allow to use a domain that is being used by another organization.
+There is only one domain allowed per GitKraken organization, and it must be unique.
+If your domain is already in use you can <a href='https://www.gitkraken.com/git-client/contact-support' target='_blank'>contact us</a> to investigate further.

 **JIT, Enable Just In Time Provisioning:** This allows users in this domain to login with their email and be automatically provisioned a license.
 In order for a user to be automatically given a license: